SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 karmaTask.taskConfig.configPath = './config/karma.config.js';
 ```
 ### Importing code coverage information
 In order to get code coverage reported with the build status you need to add a task to import that information.
-Add the `publish code coverage results` tasks.
+To configure the code coverage information, add the `publish code coverage results` tasks.
 Make sure you set the tool to `Cobertura`, `Summary files` to `$(Build.SourcesDirectory)/temp/coverage/cobertura/cobertura.xml` and `Report Directory` to `$(Build.SourcesDirectory)/temp/coverage/cobertura`.
 ![importing coverage information](../../images/azure-devops-spfx-05.png)

 ### Bundling the solution
 You first need to bundle your solution in order to get static assets that can be understood by a web browser.
-For that add another `gulp` task, set the `gulpfile` path, set the `Gulp Tasks` field to bundle and add `--ship` in the `Arguments`.
+Add another `gulp` task, set the `gulpfile` path, set the `Gulp Tasks` field to bundle and add `--ship` in the `Arguments`.
 ![bundling the assets](../../images/azure-devops-spfx-06.png)

 ### Packaging the solution
-Now that you have static assets, the next step is to package those into a package SharePoint will be able to deploy.
+Now that you have static assets, the next step is to combine the assets into a package SharePoint will be able to deploy.
 Add another `gulp` task, set the `gulpfile` path, set the `Gulp Tasks` field to `package-solution` and add `--ship` in the `Arguments`.
 ![packaging the solution](../../images/azure-devops-spfx-07.png)

 ### Preparing the artifacts
-By default a Azure DevOps build does not retain any files, you have to explicitly tell it to keep the files you will be needing for the release.
+By default a Azure DevOps build does not retain any files.
+To ensure that the required files needed for the release are retained, , you need to explicitly indicate which files should be kept.
 Add a `Copy Files` task and set the `Contents` to `**\*.sppkg` (the SharePoint Package created with the previous task) and the target folder to `$(build.artifactstagingdirectory)/drop`.
 ![grabbing the artifacts](../../images/azure-devops-spfx-08.png)